Personalize your DealNews Experience

 Last year, Amazon celebrated its acquisition of Whole Foods by offering Prime members extra savings at the grocery store.

 Members who ordered from Prime Now for the first time got $10 off their order, as well as $10 off a future order.
 Further, you could shop at Whole Foods and receive a $10 credit when you spent $10 in-store.

-Readers, are you excited for Prime Day 2019?
-What will you be shopping for this year?
+Readers, are you enjoying Prime Day 2019?
+What are you shopping for this year?
 Sound off in the comments below!